daniel-butler/daniel-butler.github.io/content/Debt Builder.md

 That generally works, it’s not always possible if you don’t have a separate test system, but it takes a long time so if you’re like most people you stop doing it.
 Or do it every once in a while.

+### Testing and Assurance should be first class citizens
 There are a lot of changes but testing only happens every once in a while.
 If ever.
 That means you won’t know what changes broke the most important part of your process.